iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Closure Topology.md

 **Remarks**

 A closed set is not necessarily complete.
 For the set $\mathbb{Q}$ which is not complete, but it still has the epsilon ball intersecting region with itself for for very element from it.
-Even worse, the Cantor set is a closed set.
+Even worse, the Cantor set in the real line is a closed set.
 See more in [[The Cantor Set]].

 **Facts**
 * A set is closed, if its complement is an open set.